Design Patterns in Java: An Easy Learning

 • This design maintains consistency while allowing for customization.

-6. Chain of Responsibility Pattern
+6. Chain of Responsibility Design Pattern

-• Chain of Responsibility Pattern passes a request along a chain of handlers until one of them handles it.
+• Chain of Responsibility Design Pattern passes a request along a chain of handlers until one of them handles it.

 • This pattern is useful for processing requests in a sequence, such as filtering and handling user inputs or processing various levels of a request in a web application.